sumeetpatil/mysecuritytool/README.md

 3. Fuzzing help
    ```
    ./mysecuritytool fuzzing --help
-   Fuzzing.
-The file line text will be added at the end of url.
+   Fuzzing url tool where the file line text will be appended at the end of url.

    Usage:
      mysecuritytool fuzzing [flags]